Our History

 How The Brain Tumour Charity started

-In 1996, after Neil and Angela Dickson lost their 16-year-old daughter to a brain tumour, they established The Samantha Dickson Brain Tumour Trust.
+In 1996, Neil and Angela Dickson lost their 16-year-old daughter to a brain tumour and established The Samantha Dickson Brain Tumour Trust in her honour.
 A year later, the United Kingdom Brain Tumour Society was founded.
-And, in 2001, the Joseph Foote Trust was founded.
+And, in 2001, the Joseph Foote Trust was set up.

-These charities operated autonomously, though there was some collaboration.
-In 2001, The Samantha Dickson Brain Tumour Trust and United Kingdom Brain Tumour Society co-funded a three-year research programme.
+These three charities operated autonomously, though there was some collaboration.
+In 2001, The Samantha Dickson Brain Tumour Trust co-funded a three-year research programme with United Kingdom Brain Tumour Society, which changed its name to Brain Tumour UK in 2004.

-In 2010 the Joseph Foote Trust merged with Brain Tumour UK, which was the new name of the United Kingdom Brain Tumour Society, having changed its name in 2004.
-Then in 2013, Brain Tumour UK merged with the Samantha Dickson Brain Tumour Trust and The Brain Tumour Charity was born.
+In 2010 the Joseph Foote Trust merged with Brain Tumour UK.
+Then in 2013, Brain Tumour UK merged with the Samantha Dickson Brain Tumour Trust and became The Brain Tumour Charity.
+By merging, the charities were able to combine resources and efforts, and begin to grow as one under a name that described what the organisation did.

 The Brain Tumour Charity 2013-2020: United and growing together

-In 2013 we reached the milestone of 100 supporter groups.
-We also held the first Twilight Walk, which is our flagship event – a walk attended by the brain tumour community and those who support our cause in order to raise awareness.
+In 2013, we reached the milestone of 100 supporter groups.
+We also held the first Twilight Walk, which went on to become our flagship fundraising and awareness-raising community event.

-In 2014 our collaborative effort with The Lewis Moody Foundation was launched.
-This was also the year that we launched our research strategy, A Cure Can’t Wait.
+In 2014 our collaboration with The Lewis Moody Foundation was launched.
+This was also the year that we launched our research strategy: A Cure Can’t Wait.

-Between 2016 and 2020 we continued to work hard to drive change.
-And, we saw some promising results.
-Our HeadSmart campaign helped reduce childhood brain tumour diagnosis from 13 to 6.5 weeks.
-We were also able to award our biggest grant to date – £5m – to the Everest Centre for Research into Paediatric Low Grade Brain Tumours.
+Between 2016 and 2020 we continued working hard to drive change, and we saw some promising results.
+Our HeadSmart campaign helped reduce childhood brain tumour diagnosis times from 13 to 6.5 weeks.
+We also awarded our biggest grant to date – £5m – to the Everest Centre for Research into Paediatric Low Grade Brain Tumours.

-During this time, we developed work with Baroness Tessa Jowell to ensure a commitment that 5-ALA, or ‘the pink drink’, would be used nationally to help surgeons remove brain tumours.
-We also gave £2.8m to help found the Tessa Jowell BRAIN MATRIX, an adaptive research environment that could provide infrastructure for future clinical trials.
-And, in 2020, the Tessa Jowell Centres of Excellence initiative was launched, which recognises UK medical centres that offer excellent brain tumour treatment.
+We worked with Baroness Tessa Jowell to ensure a commitment that 5-ALA, or ‘the pink drink’, would be used nationally to help surgeons remove brain tumours.
+We also gave £2.8m to help found the Tessa Jowell BRAIN MATRIX, an adaptive research environment designed to provide infrastructure for future clinical trials.
+And, in 2020, the Tessa Jowell Centres of Excellence initiative was launched, which recognises UK medical centres that offer exceptional brain tumour treatment.

-We also merged with Meningioma UK in 2020, allowing us to work more efficiently for those affected by a meningioma brain tumour.
+We also merged with Meningioma UK in 2020, allowing us to work more efficiently on supporting those affected by a meningioma brain tumour.

-2021 onwards: Accelerating towards cures for brain tumours
+2021 to date: Accelerating towards cures for brain tumours

-2022 saw us reach the milestone on £100m since the foundation of The Charity, helped largely by our best year to date, having raised £11.5m.
-This was also the year that we launched our Better Safe Than Tumour campaign, created to raise awareness of the signs and symptoms of brain tumours in adults and children, and which has been used by over 100,000 people.
+In 2022, we reached the income milestone of £100m since The Charity was founded – helped largely by raising £11.5m that year, our best year to date.
+This was also the year that we launched our Better Safe Than Tumour campaign, created to raise awareness of the signs and symptoms of brain tumours in adults and children.
+It has since been used by more than 100,000 people.

-In 2023 we launched our new community-created strategy, entitled Living Longer and Better: 2023-2030.
-We also established a free counselling service for anyone affected by a brain tumour and launched our Paediatric Improving Brain Tumour Care surveys, which helps lead to six centres receiving Tessa Jowell Centres of Excellence for Children accreditation.
-This was another record year in terms of fundraising, with our income reaching £12.7m.
+With the brain tumour community at the heart of everything we do, we were proud to launch our new community-created strategy, Living Longer and Better in 2023.
+We also established a free counselling service for anyone affected by a brain tumour and launched our Paediatric Improving Brain Tumour Care surveys, which helped lead to six centres receiving Tessa Jowell Centres of Excellence for Children accreditation.
+This was another record year of fundraising, with our income reaching £12.7m.

-In 2024, we managed to fundraise even more, raising £14m.
-This year we also called for a National Brain Tumour Strategy, delivering an open letter to Government signed by more than 52,000 people.
+In 2024, we hit new heights thanks to the generosity of our supporters – raising £14m.
+We also launched our campaign for a National Brain Tumour Strategy and delivered an open letter to Government that had been signed by more than 52,000 people within a few weeks.
 And, thanks to research we funded, and our involvement in the appraisal process, the National Institute for Health and Care Excellence (NICE) approved dabrafenib and trametinib to treat childhood gliomas.
-We also launched new Translational Awards, which will provide funding of up to £2.2m to support the early-phase development of potential new diagnostics, drugs or devices.